zertyz/reactive-messaging/PLANNING.md

 # Backlog

-**(r7)** 2024-01-04: Refactor the Connection & associated State -- move the state from Peer to a new, special `TcpStream` type.\
+**(r7)** 2024-01-04: Refactor the Connection & associated State -- move the state & id from Peer to a new, special `TcpStream` type.\
 Taking in consideration "Composite Protocol Stacking" introduced in *(f6)*, a few ties were left behind regarding the connection States:
 a) `StateType` had to implement `Default` -- this is used to distinguish if the connection is new (just opened) or reused.
 The former will have the state set to `None` and the later have it set to the `Default` -- a safeguard if the processor code doesn't set any state;
 b) Due to (a), when a connection is moved to another state (AKA, another protocol processor), the Peer state will be `Default` -- which is very wrong.
+c) Session Keeping: When the connection is passed along to other processors (in a composite protocol stacking service), a new peer id is generated, which makes impossible for the server logic code to keep the session information (usually based on the ID).
-It happens this may be fixed by creating a dedicated "Connection" type, which would contain either the `TcpStream` and the `StateType`.
-Steps:
+It happens this may be fixed by creating a dedicated "Connection" type, which would contain the `TcpStream`, the `StateType` and the `ConnectionId`.
+Suggested Steps:
 1) Make `connection_provider.rs` to use the new connection type.
 New connections (client or server) will have the state set to `None`
 2) Remove the `Default` constraint on `StateType` anywhere it is used -- this will reveal the places it should be gathered from the new connection type;